GoldendoodleMay 26, 2021 2021-08-02 8:26

 Golden Retrievers were originally bred in the mid-1800s in Scotland.
 Hunting was a popular pastime of the wealthy nobles.
 Because the all-around hunting dogs that were used did not excel at retrieving birds from water, the decision was made to breed a specific water retriever.

 The Golden has since spread all around the world and is only rarely used in hunting these days.
 Instead, Golden Retrievers are perfect companion dogs that also thrive when engaged in a variety of dog sports, such as obedience, agility or flyball.
+In England, the variety of the English Cream Retriever has become a highly popular pet.

 They retained a love for water and fetching from their original breed purpose!